vakje/3DGameEngine/README.md

 ## Build Instructions
+### Important: This project is 32-bit only.
+Make sure the platform in Visual Studio is set to x86.
+Using x64 will fail to build due to 32-bit library dependencies.
 1. Clone the repo.
 2. Open `_Project_GLFW_.sln` in Visual Studio.
 3. Build the project.
 No external setup needed.